eth-infinitism/trampoline-example/README.md

   ) => Promise<string>;
 ```

-The `transaction` folder defines the component that will be displayed to the user whenever the dapp requests to initiate a transaction, i.e. dapp calls `eth_sendTransaction` RPC method.
+The `transaction` directory defines the component that will be displayed to the user whenever the dapp requests to initiate a transaction, i.e. dapp calls `eth_sendTransaction` RPC method.
 You can display custom information or collect user inputs if needed.

 The signature of the `TransactionComponent` is defined as follows.